Boarding - Pastoral Care

 - To provide ample opportunity for pupils to talk to staff about their day to day concerns.

-Boarding provides a better education because of the all-round development and camraderie between the boys (Boarding parent)
+Boarding provides a better education because of the all-round development and camaraderie between the students (Boarding parent)

-There are four boarding houses, each with their own character.
-Care of the boarders in each house is the responsibility of resident housemasters, aided by tutors and a full time medical and support staff.
-All aspects of pastoral care are overseen by the housemasters to ensure progress through the school is monitored and the pupils have appropriate support and guidance.
+There are three boarding houses, each with their own character.
+Care of the boarders in each house is the responsibility of resident Housemasters, aided by tutors and a full time medical and support staff.
+All aspects of pastoral care are overseen by the Housemasters to ensure progress through the school is monitored and the pupils have appropriate support and guidance.
 Close liaison with parents is maintained throughout.

 In addition there is an organised programme of weekend social events which the boarders can take part in.
-These range from paintballing and stock car racing, to trips to the cinema, Blackpool and Alton Towers.
+These range from paintballing and stock car racing, to trips to the Trafford Centre, cinema, bowling, Blackpool and Alton Towers.

-Well-structured homework time and tutorial support, alongside access to all the school's resources give boys added opportunity for exam success and the increasing responsibilities given to boys in the sixth form provide a wealth of experience.
+Well-structured homework time and tutorial support, alongside access to all the school's resources give pupils added opportunity for exam success and the increasing responsibilities given to students in the sixth form provide a wealth of experience.

-My son has reached and will continue to reach his full potential due to the excellent teaching and boarding staff (Boarding parent)
+My child has reached and will continue to reach his full potential due to the excellent teaching and boarding staff

 Boarding pupils are encouraged to worship on a Sunday and we hold regular boarding Eucharist services in Christ Church, the local church which serves the school.
 We also have good links with the St Peter's Catholic Cathedral in Lancaster.
-For other religions denominations, boarders are encouraged to attend the many local places of worship in Lancaster town centre which is approximately five minutes from LRGS, and these includes a free church and two mosques.
+For other religions denominations, boarders can attend the many local places of worship in Lancaster town centre which include a free church and two mosques.

 Key boarding staff